aptonic/dropzone4-actions/README.md

 ![Develop Dialog](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/develop-dialog.png)

 The values entered here will be used to generate the metadata section at the top of action.rb.
 When you've chosen values appropriate for your action, click Create Action.
 This will open your default text editor with the newly generated action.rb file and add the action to your Dropzone grid.
 The generated action.rb file provides template code so you can easily get started.
-The template is shown below:
+The template is given below.

+### Generated Template Action

 ```ruby
 # Dropzone Action Info